aahamed/SeniorDesign/README.md

 		* See `./src/input/in.txt` for an example of how to set up GPS coordinates
 		* See `./src/input/min.txt` for an example of how to set up MATLAB generated coordinates
 	* **Note:** Prim's algorithm option is currently bugged, use only Kruskal's algorithm for now
-3. To plot the results, navigate back to the project root directory, and use:
+3. To plot the results, navigate back to the project root directory, and use: `make graphFinal`
-	* Windows: `make graphFinalWin`
-	* OS X/Linux/Unix: `make graphFinal`
-	* **Note:** If you do not wish to install Make use:
+	* **Note:** If you do not wish to install Make use: `gnuplot -persist ./gnuplot/graph.gnu`
-		* Windows: `gnuplot -persist ./gnuplot/graph_win.gnu`
+4. To save the plot to a PNG file, use: `make graphFinalPNG`
-		* OS X/Linux/Unix: `gnuplot -persist ./gnuplot/graph.gnu`
+	* **Note:** If you do not wish to install Make use: `gnuplot -persist ./gnuplot/graphpng.gnu`

 GNUplot Installation
 --------------------